San Diego Custody Rights Lawyers

 Going through a divorce can be a traumatic experience under any circumstances.
 When children are involved, it is of the utmost importance that you secure a satisfactory outcome that will keep their interests at the forefront.

 Every parent has the right to an ongoing and meaningful relationship with his or her children, and our law firm is here to protect those rights.
-With over four decades of proven experience, Mattis Law, A.P.C., can advocate for you and work to ensure that you will have a fair and mutually beneficial child custody arrangement.
+With years of proven experience, Mattis Law, A.P.C., can advocate for you and work to ensure that you will have a fair and mutually beneficial child custody arrangement.
 Please call (858) 328-4400 to set up a consultation with an experienced San Diego custody attorney.

 According to California law, when both parents agree, preference should be given to joint custody.
 However, if they can’t come to an amicable agreement, then the court has the discretion to come up with a solution that is in the child’s best interests.
 It is imperative for you to have strong legal representation during this process, to avoid a decision that makes it difficult for you to be a part of your child’s life moving forward.